microbiome/microbiome/vignettes/Ordination.md

 ```

-Visualize and highlight.
-In addition to densityplot, see plot_ordn from the microbiome package and plot_ordination from the phyloseq package.
+See also plot_ordination from the phyloseq package.

 ```r